About the Changs

-What we chose to do instead:
+What you can choose to do instead:

 Average college student graduate student loan debt:

-What we chose to do instead:
+What you can choose to do instead:

-She had $40,000 to her name by the time she threw her cap in the air at graduation.
+That’s what Mama Chang did, and she had $40,000 to her name by the time she threw her cap in the air at graduation.
 Now that was something to celebrate.